 Then wipe the entire surface of the door.
 Make sure you get in all the grooves, the top of the door, and the trim all around the door.

 Do the same for each side of the door.
-Go room-by-room cleaning all of the doors in the house.
+Go room-by-room cleaning all the doors in the house.
 Concentrate on scrubbing any scuffs or other stubborn markings.
-If you have a tough mark that’s not coming out right away, try putting some undiluted cleaning concentrate onto it and scrub it off.
+If you have any tough marks that aren’t coming out right away, try putting some undiluted cleaning concentrate onto them and scrubbing.

 2. Wash All Bedding